spork-madness/standalone-hac/README.md

 # Standalone HAC

-Install this, point to a cluster and use App Studio
+Install this and use App Studio in standalone mode

+Pre-Install  infra-deployments and then run `./hack/install.sh` and follow the instructions